-The purpose of the program is to pair current students and recent graduates with alumni who can provide guidance in navigating the transition from academics to the world of work.
-The pilot program will be capped to 10 mentors and 20 students.
-Following the success of the program, we have a list of future mentors interested in participating in the program.
+The purpose of the career mentors program is to pair current students and recent graduates with alumni who can provide guidance in the transition from academia to the world of work.
+The 2019-2020 career mentor program will select between 10-20 students to participate.

 About the Program

-Each month, students and alumni mentors will correspond via email and connect by phone, video call, or in-person.
+Each month, students and alumni mentors will correspond via email, phone, video call, or in-person.
 Together, students and their career mentors will identify two goals to accomplish by the end of the school year.